Trump names four finalists for his vice presidential pick

 Trump names four finalists for running mate as he compares vice presidential race to The Apprentice

-Tim Scott, Marco Rubio and JD Vance and Doug Burgum are still in play
+Tim Scott, Marco Rubio, JD Vance, and Doug Burgum are still in play

 Support truly